 In fact, motivating your team starts with you, not them.
 Though you may think you’re hiding it from them, your entire team can sense your disappointment, frustration, and stress during a difficult quarter.
 A positive mind-set is crucial and must often be intentional.
 What are you saying to yourself in your head?

 Start by being genuinely positive and authentic on the sales floor.
-Only then can you begin to motivate others on your team.
+Only then can you begin to motivate your sales team.

 To understand what truly motivates your teams, you must first know your employees.
 What makes them tick?
 What do they value?
 Everyone is different, and your motivational strategies should honor that.